14 Different Types of Frogs in Michigan

 The Eastern Grey Tree Frog can grow up to four inches long, which makes them one of the larger tree frogs.

-Another distinguishing characteristic is their large toe pads, which make them very good climbers and help them grip onto tree branches, so they don’t fall into the water below.
+Another distinguishing characteristic is their large toe pads, which make them very good climbers and help them grip onto tree branches so they don’t fall into the water below.

-Since these frogs live close to water sources, you will often hear their mating call deep within forests during springtime when males look for females to mate.
+Since these frogs live close to water sources, you often hear their mating call deep within forests during springtime when males look for females to mate.

 9. Pickerel Frog